viralp353/Pewlett_Hackard_Analysis/README.md

                 SELECT *FROM title_count;

  By using count method.
-I got 33118  employee with title.
+I got 33118  employee with title.then I need each departments employees list.

- **count for retirement employee with title
+ #### count for retirement employee with title